 This method allows you to directly copy settings from other players including pro players, your favorite streamers and anyone else.
 While it’s not particularly difficult to do this, there are a lot of specifics that need to be done right otherwise it can cause all sorts of problems.

 Method 4: crosshair generator maps

 If the other methods aren’t to your liking or feel too daunting, you can also use a Crosshair Generator to select the one you’d like.
-Other players have created items on the Workshop to help you select what Crosshair you’d like to have in the game.
 This method is the easiest way to give you a lot of options without needing to change or add any config files.